 Eventually, he arrives at the residence of Rhodopis's master, and all the servant girls rush to try on the slipper, recognizing it as Rhodopis's but saying nothing about it.
 Rhodopis herself, however, merely hides in the rushes.

 While the girls try unsuccessfully to force their feet into the slipper, the Pharaoh sees Rhodopis hiding and asks her to try it on as well.
 She does, and pulls out the other one from her tunic, proving her identity.
 The Pharaoh, seeing this, declares that she would be his Queen, and they go on to live Happily Ever After.

 This book provides examples of:

-- Cinderella Circumstances: Rhodopis is captured by pirates and sold to Egypt where she is not only forced to work as a slave, but also mocked by her fellow slaves for her foreign looks.
+- Cinderella Plot: Rhodopis is captured by pirates and sold to Egypt where she is not only forced to work as a slave, but also mocked by her fellow slaves for her foreign looks.

 - The Girl Who Fits This Slipper: A falcon snatches one of the rose-red slippers of Rhodopis and drops it into the lap of the Pharao, who orders the whole of Egypt searched for the woman who owns the slipper so he can marry her.
 Despite many other girls trying it on, the slipper only fits Rhodopis.

 - Hair of Gold, Heart of Gold: Rhodopis' hair is golden and curly, which sets her apart from the other servant girls in her master's household who ostracize her for her foreign looks.
 She is also kind-hearted and friendly with animals.

 - Love Before First Sight: The Pharaoh swears to marry the woman to whom the slipper belongs.
 Never mind that all that he knows about Rhodopis is that slipper; he marries her when he discovers that she is the one who fits it.